Browse our guides or talk to our team.

 A flowchart is a diagram that shows each step or progression through a process.
 Lines indicate directional flow and there’s a standard set of symbols that help describe the step-by-step procedures.

 A well-made flowchart can be used to break big ideas into small, bite-sized pieces that are expressed visually, so knowing how to make one is sort of like having a universal language.
-Being able to flowchart makes it possible to communicate all sorts of things with all sorts of people, and that’s pretty cool.
+Being able to flowchart makes it possible to communicate with any stakeholder or audience, because visuals are typically easier to understand than words.
+For this reason, flowcharts are a valuable type of business diagram but can also be used for more technical fields like manufacturing or software engineering.

-While the variations and versions of flowcharts are endless, there are four flowchart types that are particularly versatile.
+While the variations and versions of flowcharts are endless, there are four flowchart types that are particularly popular and very versatile.
 These four common diagrams are great for describing business, manufacturing, or administrative processes, seeing how an organization functions, or how different departments work together.

 A process flowchart or process flow diagram is probably the most versatile of the four commonly used flowchart types because it can be applied to virtually anything.
 Sometimes, these types of flowcharts use a standard language or notation, like Business Process Modeling and Notation.
 Use a process flow diagram to: